paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 ## Counting Slabs

 The runway at Nizhneangarsk is made of concrete slabs that are ubiquitous in Siberia for roads and airfields.
-This gives the runway a particular pattern where vegetation growth or water staining at the slab edges contrasts with the pale concrete of the slab.
+This gives the runway a particular pattern where vegetation or water staining at the slab edges contrasts with the pale concrete of the slab.
 These edges can be clearly seen, and measured, on the video and high-resolution aerial imagery.
 The aircraft's progress across these slabs can be used to calculate the velocity.
 This can be integrated for distance or differentiated for acceleration.